Kamran-Afzali/Kamran-Afzali.github.io/_posts/STAN.md

 ### What is STAN?

-Stan provides full Bayesian inference for continuous-variable models through Markov Chain Monte Carlo methods such as the No-U-Turn sampler, an adaptive form of Hamiltonian Monte Carlo sampling
+Stan provides full Bayesian inference for continuous-variable models through Markov Chain Monte Carlo methods such as the No-U-Turn sampler, an adaptive form of Hamiltonian Monte Carlo sampling.

+Stan is a programming language for specifying statistical models.
+It is most used as a MCMC sampler for Bayesian analyses.
+Markov chain Monte Carlo (MCMC) is a sampling method that allows you to estimate a probability distribution without knowing all of the distribution’s mathematical properties.
+It is particularly useful in Bayesian inference because posterior distributions often cannot be written as a closed-form expression.
+To use Stan, the user writes a Stan program that represents their statistical model.
+This program specifies the parameters in the model along with the target posterior density.
+The Stan code is compiled and run along with the data and outputs a set of posterior simulations of the parameters.
+Stan interfaces with the most popular data analysis languages, such as R, Python, shell, MATLAB, Julia and Stata.
+We will focus on using Stan from within R, using the rstan and rstanarm packages.

 STAN is a program for analysis of Bayesian models using Markov Chain Monte Carlo (MCMC) methods (Gelman, Lee, and Guo (2015)).
 STAN is a free software and a probabilistic programming language for specifying statistical models using a specific class of MCMC algorithms known as Hamiltonian Monte Carlo methods (HMC).
 The latest version of STAN can be dowloaded from the web repository and is available for different OS.
 There are different R packages which function as frontends for STAN.
 These packages make it easy to process the output of Bayesian models and present it in publication-ready form.
 In this brief introduction, I will specifically focus on the rstan package (Stan Development Team (2018)) and show how to fit STAN models using this package.
 Installing STAN and rstan